kubeshark/docs/src/pages/en/automation_helpers.md

 ## Test

-The `test.*` helpers are useful for implementing test rules and manipulating the web UI.
+The `test.*` helpers are useful for implementing test rules and manipulating the dashboard.

 ### `test.pass(data: object): object`

 Takes a single argument which is a JavaScript object, sets its `passed` field to `true` like; `data.passed = true` and returns that object.
-If you use it inside the [`onItemQueried`](/en/automation_hooks#onitemquerieddata-object) hook and return the modified `data`, it will order the web UI to mark that item as **green** on the left-pane.
+If you use it inside the [`onItemQueried`](/en/automation_hooks#onitemquerieddata-object) hook and return the modified `data`, it will order the dashboard to mark that item as **green** on the left-pane.

 ##### Example: